sahiltyagi4/sahiltyagi4.github.io/index.md

 > He was advised by [Dr. Martin Swany](https://luddy.indiana.edu/contact/profile/?profile_id=307) in the Department of [Intelligent Systems Engineering (ISE)](https://engineering.indiana.edu/index.html) at the [Luddy School of Informatics, Computing and Engineering](https://luddy.indiana.edu/) of [Indiana University Bloomington (IUB)](https://www.iu.edu/index.html).
 There, he worked at the intersection of deep learning, distributed systems and systems for ML/ML for systems.
 His thesis focused on building efficient computation and communication models to scale artificial neural networks across edge, cloud and high-performance computing (HPC) environments.<!--Currently, I'm working on topics like distributed training, federated learning, model compression, communication protocols optimized for deep learning, stream processing and differential privacy. --> His research has been published and presented at leading conference venues and research groups across the world.

 > Prior to graduate school, he held various software engineering and data science roles in the industry.
-Outside of work, he enjoys gaming on his Nintendo (BotW, TotK), and photographing wildlife and astro; [_here_](https://www.flickr.com/photos/200009325@N03/) are some pictures.
+Outside of work, he enjoys gaming on his Nintendo (BotW, TotK), and photographing wildlife and astro ([_here_](https://www.flickr.com/photos/200009325@N03/) are some pictures).

 > [<u>Curriculum vitae</u>](https://drive.google.com/file/d/1YoKj8mkTTZtH7kOTMd4Xv99vyadC9ub8/view?usp=sharing) [last updated 08/2024].